raylenmargono/gRPC-Python-JWT-Auth-Example/README.md

-Example of using application defined Access Token and Session Token (JWT) retrieved from user authentication to access gRPC endpoint.
+Example of using application defined Access Token and Session Token (JWT) retrieved from an authentication service to access auth-restricted gRPC endpoint.

 Demo: